-TSC QoS Flows use a Delay-critical GBR resource type and TSC Assistance Information.
-TSC QoS Flows may use standardized 5QIs, pre-configured 5QIs or dynamically assigned 5QI values (which requires signalling of QoS characteristics as part of the QoS profile) as specified in clause 5.7.2.
-For each instance of Periodicity, within each Period (defined by periodicity value), TSC QoS Flows are required to transmit only one burst of maximum size MDBV within the 5G-AN PDB.
-Known QoS Flow traffic characteristics provided in the TSCAI may be used to optimize scheduling in the 5GS.
+A TSC QoS Flow is a QoS Flow of Delay-critical GBR resource type for which TSC Assistance Information (TSCAI) is provided.
+TSC QoS Flows may use standardized 5QIs, pre-configured 5QIs or dynamically assigned 5QI values (which requires signalling of QoS characteristics as part of the QoS profile as specified in clause 5.7.2).
+Within each time period defined by the Periodicity information in the TSCAI, a TSC QoS Flow is only required to transmit one data burst of maximum size equal to the MDBV within the 5G-AN PDB.
+TSC traffic characteristics provided in the TSCAI may be used to optimize scheduling in the 5GS for this QoS Flow.

 The following is applicable for the QoS profile defined for TSC QoS Flows:

-1. The TSC Burst Size may be used to set the MDBV as follows:
+1. The QoS parameters GFBR, MDBV and Averaging Window are set in such a way that only one data burst of maximum size equal to the MDBV can be transferred within each time period defined by the Periodicity information in the TSCAI.
+The PCF is responsible for any adjustments or explicit signalling of these parameters (if the default values of the 5QI do not fit) as described in 6.1.3.22 of TS 23.503 [45].